Cheltenham Masonic Hall: The building

 The steward and caretaker originally lived in attic rooms but, in 1902, an adjoining house was purchased for the Lodge Steward.
 Originally lit by candles, then gas lamps, electric light was installed in the dining room in 1894 at a cost of 5 guineas and in the hall and other rooms one year later.
 Central heating was installed in 1925.

 On entering the high ceilinged Lodge Room one can immediately appreciate the atmosphere, sense of majesty and quiet dignity which is an important element in our Masonic ceremonies.
 Designed to accommodate about 65 people the room is lofty but not over large which helps to preserve the family composition of our membership and maintain the close personal relationships between the members.
 It has none of that impersonality that so often characterises many vast installations in modern times and has been in constant use since 1823.

 The decoration is in the high Regency style and, like the rest of the building, no expense was spared when carrying out the original construction.
 Note the high ceiling covered with a myriad of golden stars on a deep blue background, whilst a golden sunburst conceals the ventilator opening in the centre.
 Immediately below the ceiling runs a decorative frieze of Graeco-Roman floral design known as the Anthemion.
 This is a representation of honeysuckle, symbolising fidelity, which was a motif much favoured by the Adam brothers in their decoration of some of the great houses in the latter part of the 18th century.
 The same pattern is in the exquisitely executed wrought-iron work, backed by crimson velvet, which forms the front of the gallery at the west end of the room.
 There, too, is represented the Lyre, the emblem of music.

 Cheltenham Masonic Hall consists principally of a Lodge Room, Dining Room, Robing Rooms, Bar, Kitchen, Library and Museum and a very distinctive spiral staircase.
 A fully equipped basement kitchen is used by a professional chef to provide food for up to 60 brethren and guests on lodge nights.

 The ceiling was raised to accommodate the beautiful ‘gentleman’s’ pipe organ presented to Foundation Lodge in 1832.
-Believed to date from the late 1700’s, it has been recently completely overhauled and, despite its great age, still sounds out boldly to accompany the singing parts of our ceremonies.
+Believed to date from the late 1700s, it has been recently completely overhauled and, despite its great age, still sounds out boldly to accompany the singing parts of our ceremonies.
 On the north wall is a beautifully tiled fireplace emblazoned with Masonic emblems in gold.
 This was the only means of heating the room until central heating was installed.
 The picture also shows the beautiful ironwork round the organ gallery.